netwrkx/kui-laravel-jetstream/README.md

 # after finish run this command

 # This package will detect if your project use vitejs or not by check if vite.config.js exist or not.
-php artisan kui-jetstream:replace livewire --teams
+php artisan kui-jetstream:replace inertia --teams
-# available stacks (livewire,inertia).
+# available stacks (inertia).
 # So if you run `php artisan jetstream:install inertia` you can run `php artisan kui-jetstream:replace inertia`

 # then